 Disclaimer: this document does not represent UPOV policies or guidance

-1. The purpose of this document is to present a proposal for revision of document TGP/8/1, Section 10: "Minimum Number of Comparable Varieties for Relative Variance Method".
+1. The purpose of this document is to present a proposal for revision of document TGP/8/1, Section 10: "Uniformity Assessment on the Basis of the Relative Variance Method".

 2. The following abbreviations are used in this document: